-ClickHouse: The Analytical Powerhouse
+ClickHouse Database: The Analytical Powerhouse

-The Inevitable Duplicates: Why They Appear and Their Impact
+The Inevitable Duplicates: Why They Appear and Their Impact in AI Performance

 The presence of duplicate data silently undermines the reliability and trustworthiness of an AI observability platform.
 The consequences are far-reaching and can lead to incorrect insights and misguided decisions: